Ahmad Sadali: Works

-Ahmad Sadali is a pioneer of modern Abstract art in Indonesia.
+Ahmad Sadali was a pioneer of modern Abstract art in Indonesia.
 Together with other graduates of the Bandung Institute of Technology, ITB, such as A.D.
 Pirous and Sunaryo, he found his voice in abstraction, laying the path for generations of Indonesian artists who emphasize the intuitive power of color and gesture.
 Meanwhile, artists in America – including the likes of Jackson Pollock, Clyfford Still, Willem de Kooning and Mark Rothko – also began to break new ground in the genre, drawing attention to the very act of painting.

-One of the striking characteristics of Sadali's work is the choice of geometric shapes and colors in his work.
+One of the striking characteristics of Sadali's work was the choice of geometric shapes and colors in his work.
 The description of Sadali's work in the latest book contains the first article entitled "Ahmad Sadali Pioneer of Indonesian Abstract Painting."
 This paper explains that Sadali believed life to be worship in order to seek the pleasure of Allah.
 These two descriptions summarize Sadali's main role in modern Abstract art in Indonesia, which he had from 1950 until his death.

 In the book The New Indonesian Painting Art, An Introduction, Sanento Yuliman notes a description of Ahmad Sadali's Abstract Art:

 "In 1963, Ahmad Sadali abandoned geometric abstraction.
 The canvas shows brilliant colors that are wide and do not depict any object.
 In later developments, Sadali's canvases offer muted colors such as earth ochre, deep blue and black.
 Texture is indeed an important war.
 This texture appears as if it was created by various forces and processes in nature; tension and shrinkage, cracking and breaking, peeling and tearing, erosion and weathering, ageing and crushing."